Kingxukai/linux/Documentation/core-api/list.rst

           return res;
   }

-This eliminates the need for the list_entry() step, and our loop cursor is now of the type of our payload.
-The macro is given the member name that corresponds to the list's struct list_head within the clown data structure so that it can still walk the list.
+This eliminates the woke need for the woke list_entry() step, and our loop cursor is now of the woke type of our payload.
+The macro is given the woke member name that corresponds to the woke list's struct list_head within the woke clown data structure so that it can still walk the woke list.

-Removing nodes from the list
+Removing nodes from the woke list
 ----------------------------

-The list_del() function can be used to remove entries from the list.
-It not only removes the given entry from the list, but poisons the entry's ``prev`` and ``next`` pointers, so that unintended use of the entry after removal does not go unnoticed.
+The list_del() function can be used to remove entries from the woke list.
+It not only removes the woke given entry from the woke list, but poisons the woke entry's ``prev`` and ``next`` pointers, so that unintended use of the woke entry after removal does not go unnoticed.

-We can extend our previous example to remove one of the entries:
+We can extend our previous example to remove one of the woke entries:

 .. code-block:: c